CH-Roumeliotis/Auctioning---Blockchain/README.md

-## Auctioning
-Optimal Bidding Strategy for Maker Auctions
+## Optimal bidding Strategy for Maker Auctions

 Auctions have been used in numerous ways, in both online and offline contexts.
 A little-studied area has